syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 1. Turn off and charge BioNomadix sensor
 2. Backup:
     a.
 The day’s Acq*Knowledge* data into the backup folder on the external hard drive
     b.
-Qualtrics surveys (both lab logs and lab surveys) and save it in the format “MM_DD_YYYY” on the external hard drive.
+Qualtrics surveys (both lab logs and lab surveys) and save it in the format `MM_DD_YYYY` on the external hard drive.
 3. At the end of each week, make a copy of the whole week’s data (both physiological and surveys) and store it on the shared drive.
 4. Shut everything down.
 5. Turn off sink